Even Corrupt Asshole Chris Christie Thinks Scott Pruitt Might Be Too Corrupt

 “Listen, I don’t know how you survive this one,” Christie said on This Week.
 “And if [Pruitt] has to go — if he has to go, it’s because he never should have been there in the first place.”

-Pruitt “never should have been there in the first place,” Christie explained, because the transition team—which he was the chair of until he was demoted three days after the election in favor of Mike Pence—didn’t vet people hard enough.
+Pruitt “never should have been there in the first place,” Christie explained, because the transition team—which he chaired until he was demoted three days after the election in favor of Mike Pence—didn’t vet people hard enough.
 “This was a brutally unprofessional transition, this was a transition that didn’t vet people for this type of judgement issues, which I think could have been seen very easily in a lot of these people,” he said.
 “You cannot do this with, you know — Rick Dearborne and Steve Bannon on the back of an envelope in 73 days,” he added.

 Advertisement